Highlighting Researchers

 Jaden George

 Jaeden is a Computer Engineering student at the University of Guelph.
 He is a software developer with experience in research and web application development.
-At the Moore Institute for Plastic Pollution, he contributed to the development of the checkerboard method by supporting image-analysis workflow design and automation.
+At the Moore Institute for Plastic Pollution, he contributed to the development of the checkerboard method by supporting the design and automation of the image-analysis workflow.

 Learn More